 Royal (Dick) School of Veterinary Studies, University of Edinburgh Hospital for Small Animals, Easter Bush Veterinary Centre

 Roslin, Midlothian, UK

-When a wildlife casualty is presented to the general practitioner, rapid and important assessments and decisions have to be made, primarily to prevent suffering, but also in relation to staff health and safety and legislative requirements.
+When a wildlife casualty is presented, rapid and important assessments and decisions have to be made, primarily to prevent suffering, but also in relation to staff health and safety and legislative requirements.
 Triage is the process of prioritizing patients based on the severity of their condition so as to treat as many as possible when resources are insufficient for all to be treated immediately.
 The term comes from the French verb trier, meaning 'to sort, sift or select'.
 True triage can be applicable to wildlife casualty situations, such as mass oiling incidents, but more frequently the practitioner is faced with a single individual animal; however the process of assessment and decision making is essentially the same.
 The process of dealing with a wildlife casualty can be divided into 6 stages (Best and Mullineaux 2003):

 1. Initial location, capture and translocation